 - Active: the items you are currently selling.

 - Discontinued: the products that you are no longer ordering/manufacturing.
-It is important to have a clear view of those products: to estimate the obsolete inventory and to be sure to not reorder them.
+It is important to have a clear view of those products: to estimate the obsolete inventory and to be sure to not reorder them to have a better inventory control

 - New Product: the products that you will sell in the future.